RanzigeButter/latex-templates/.github/README.md

 # LaTeX Templates

-This repository contains some LaTeX templates.
+Some of my LaTeX templates.

 ## Setup